Kartaverse/PT-Data-Nodes-Docs/docs/fuses.md

 ### ptImage

 A "ptImage" node accesses the source images referenced in the .pts file.
-The output is a raster image.
+The output is an image datatype.

 ![ptImage](images/fuse-ptImage.png)